peterhinch/micropython-async/TUTORIAL.md

 ###### [Contents](./TUTORIAL.md#contents)

-## 5.4 Writing IORead device drivers
+## 5.4 Writing streaming device drivers

-The `IORead` mechanism is provided to support I/O to stream devices.
+The `stream I/O` mechanism is provided to support I/O to stream devices.
 Its typical use is to support streaming I/O devices such as UARTs and sockets.
 The mechanism may be employed by drivers of any device which needs to be polled: the polling is delegated to the scheduler which uses `select` to schedule the